Central Wheatbelt 28-day Rainfall Forecast

 50% to 75%

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 8 September to 12 September, 20 September to 24 September, and 24 September to 28 September.
-Rain events originating in the tropics and moving south are possible about 29 August to 2 September, and 22 September to 26 September.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 9 October to 13 October, 17 October to 21 October, and 24 October to 28 October.
+Rain events originating in the tropics and moving south are possible about 16 October to 20 October, 28 October to 1 November, and 1 November to 5 November.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.